stellar/soroban-example-dapp/README.md

 1. Install the soroban-cli from https://soroban.stellar.org/docs/getting-started/setup#install-the-soroban-cli
 2. Run `./initialize.sh` to load the contracts and initialize it.
+  - Note: this will create a `.soroban` sub-directory, to contain the sandbox network data.
 3. Run the backend with `soroban-cli serve`

 ### Frontend